kwetopeta/33nano.github.io/Notes.md

 - [ ] Truth be Told, The God Who Stays - NLP Message
 - [ ] Christafari fused Reggae with Christian Music into something...
 - [ ] Lyrical Revival: Unknown P, Epic Rap Battles of History, Samsa & More
+- [ ] Is searx better than duckduckgo?

 I used this [site](https://favicon.io/favicon-converter/) to convert my png to ico format.